OsvaldoPerezAyala/balance_from_csv_processor/balance_from_csv_processor/README.md

 # Project balance processor from CSV
-The proposal of this project is,  of this project is, by means of a mounted file into the project, summarize the transactions into the csv file, generating a mail with the transaction summary, counting transactions by month and attach the file.
+The proposal of this project is, by means of a mounted file into the project, summarize the transactions into the csv file, generating a mail with the transaction summary, counting transactions by month and attach the file.
 Additional saving transactions into mongo database in order to will be exploded in the future.